Fitting a Loose Tsuba

-High impact epoxy
+High impact and hard curing epoxy

 Needle files – Any standard set is fine

 Before you begin make sure the inside of the nakago-ana is cleaned of any dirt, debris, or oil.
 I use q-tips and rubbing alcohol but you can use anything that will clean it and not leave behind any residue. if there is excess rust, file it off before cleaning

 Step 1 – Apply tape